 Joyner is a nationally published author, as in 2008 Wiley & Sons published his book Blindsided, Why The Left Tackle is Overrated and Other Contrarian Football Thoughts.
 This wide ranging tome reviewed a variety of topics, including why the left tackle position is overrated, why the supposed end of the NFL dynasty was a myth, if weak schedules helped playoff teams, why it doesn’t take a great running back to win a Super Bowl, and the Darwinism of the coaching forest.

 Joyner also served as a contributing writer to the New York Times Fifth Down blog in 2008 and 2009.
 The blog format allowed him to delve into a wide variety of article topics, including how population trends impacted stadium attendance and why NFL officiating was much better than the atrocious officiating that was on display during the NHL’s 2009 Stanley Cup Finals.

 His influence is not limited to the writing world, as Joyner has done well over a thousand radio interviews over the years.
-He is currently a in-season regular guest on the Football Diehards Show with Bob Harris and Mike Dempsey on Sirius XM Radio, the Morning Show on ESPN Los Angeles with Keyshawn Johnson, LZ Granderson, and Travis Rodgers, the Mike Gill Show on 97.3 ESPN in Atlantic City, and on the Nick Cattles Show on ESPN Radio 94.1 in Virginia Beach.
+He is currently an in-season regular guest on the Football Diehards Show with Bob Harris and Mike Dempsey on Sirius XM Radio, the Mike Gill Show on 97.3 ESPN in Atlantic City, and on the Nick Cattles Show on ESPN Radio 94.1 in Virginia Beach.
 To book KC for your radio show or podcast, please click here.

-KC is now bringing his nearly two decades of insight and experience to this website on a full-time basis with his new Paydirt service that will combine many of the aforementioned elements, plus some new elements, into a one of a kind subscription service that aims to change the way people view the football world.
+KC is now bringing his nearly two decades of insight and experience to this website on a full-time basis with his new Paydirt service that will combine many of the aforementioned elements, plus some new elements, into a one of a kind subscription service that helps fantasy football managers win more titles - because losing stinks!!